-If you have severe NVP, your doctor or midwife might recommend medication.
-Some other possible treatments that you may find useful are listed below.
+If you have severe morning sickness, your doctor or midwife might recommend medication.

 If your nausea and vomiting is severe and doesn’t improve after you make changes to your diet and lifestyle, your GP may recommend a short-term course of an anti-sickness medicine that is safe to use in pregnancy.
-This type of medicine is called an antiemetic, which means it helps to prevent nausea and vomiting.
+This type of medicine is called an antiemetic.
 The commonly prescribed antiemetics can have side effects.
 These are rare, but can include muscle twitching.

 Some antihistamines (medicines that are often used to treat allergies such as hay fever) also work as antiemetics.
 Your doctor might prescribe an antihistamine that is safe to take in pregnancy.
 See your GP if you would like to consider this form of treatment.

-There is some evidence that ginger supplements may help reduce the symptoms of nausea and vomiting in some pregnant women.
+There is some evidence that ginger supplements may help reduce nausea and vomiting.
 To date, there have not been any reports of adverse effects being caused by taking ginger during pregnancy.
 However, ginger products are unlicensed in the UK, so buy them from a reputable source, such as a pharmacy or supermarket.
 Check with your pharmacist before you use ginger supplements.
 You can find out more about vitamins and supplements in pregnancy.

 Some women find that ginger biscuits or ginger ale can help reduce nausea.
 You can try different things to see what works for you.

-The National Institute for Health and Clinical Excellence (NICE) advises that acupressure on the wrist may be effective in reducing symptoms of nausea in pregnancy.
+Acupressure on the wrist may also be effective in reducing symptoms of nausea in pregnancy.
 Acupressure involves wearing a special band or bracelet on your forearm.
 Some researchers have suggested that putting pressure on certain parts of the body may cause the brain to release certain chemicals that help reduce nausea and vomiting.